bitwiseworks/python-os2/Doc/faq/design.rst

 Python 2.6 adds an :mod:`abc` module that lets you define Abstract Base Classes (ABCs).
 You can then use :func:`isinstance` and :func:`issubclass` to check whether an instance or a class implements a particular ABC.
-The :mod:`collections` module defines a set of useful ABCs such as :class:`~collections.Iterable`, :class:`~collections.Container`, and :class:`~collections.MutableMapping`.
+The :mod:`collections.abc` module defines a set of useful ABCs such as :class:`~collections.abc.Iterable`, :class:`~collections.abc.Container`, and :class:`~collections.abc.MutableMapping`.

 For Python, many of the advantages of interface specifications can be obtained by an appropriate test discipline for components.
-There is also a tool, PyChecker, which can be used to find problems due to subclassing.

 A good test suite for a module can both provide a regression test and serve as a module interface specification and a set of examples.
 Many Python modules can